onaraighl/droplet2D/README.md

 The simulation is run from the case/ directory.

+# Postprocessing

+Sample MATLAB files for postproessing are available in the matlab/ directory.

 # Citation

 droplet2D has a DOI that can be included in citations: [![DOI](https://zenodo.org/badge/1021409249.svg)](https://doi.org/10.5281/zenodo.16030414)